openmost/MistralAI/README.md

 ## Description

-This Matomo plugin allows you to connect with MistralAI
+This Matomo plugin allows you to connect with MistralAI and get insights for your reports

 ## Installation